ethereum-optimism/design-docs/security/fma-generic-hardfork.md

     - [ ] ACTION ITEM (BLOCKING): We have prepared datadir backups close before the upgrade, so we can use these in an emergency to rollback.

     - [ ] ACTION ITEM (BLOCKING): We have updated the runbook for recovering from a hardfork activation chain halt (including rolling back contract changes), if necessary.
+See https://oplabs.notion.site/RB-000-How-To-Rewind-a-Network-c21f628205354dbdbed9c691b2455a7c?pvs=74.

 #### Activation Failure without chain halt: L1 transactions